 - Basic Sewing Supplies

-STEP 1: PATTERN
+STEP 1: Make a PATTERN

 The first step is to make a pattern.
 Lay the hanger on a piece of craft paper and trace the hanger, not the hook.

 To the traced hanger pattern, add a ½-inch seam allowance to all the sides and add 2 inches to the bottom.
-The 5 in 1 slide gauge is the perfect sewing tool for doing this.
+The 5-in-1 slide gauge is the perfect sewing tool for doing this.
 At the top of the pattern, where the hook begins, make a straight line across the top between the two seam allowances and mark the center.

-With regular scissor, cut out the pattern.
+With regular scissors, cut out the pattern.

 STEP 2: CUTTING RECTANGULAR PIECE OF FABRIC